nmorey/rsyncd-wg/README.md

 **Notes:**
 - The `--cap-add=NET_ADMIN --cap-add=SYS_MODULE` capabilities are required for WireGuard to work.
-- Mounting `./wireguard-keys` to `/etc/wireguard` ensures that the server's WireGuard keys are persisted across container restarts.
+- Mounting `./wireguard-keys` to `/etc/wireguard` ensures that the server's WireGuard keys and configuration are persisted across container restarts.
 - Mounting `./backup-data` to `/data/backups` ensures that your backed-up data is stored on the host and not lost if the container is removed.

-### 3. Get the server's public key
+### 3. Get the server's public key and configure the client

 The first time you run the container, it will generate a new WireGuard key pair for the server and print the public key to the logs.
 You need this public key to configure your WireGuard client.
+It will also create a default `wg0.conf` file.

 ```bash
 docker logs secure-backup-container